lbryio/lbry.com/content/faq/lbry-basics.md

 The purpose of this FAQ is to answer questions about some of the basic functionality available in the LBRY App.
 Please see our [other FAQ entries](/faq) for additional information.

+**Important notes:**

+1. LBRY currently saves any content you view to disk, see the [explanation below](#disk).
+You can use [https://beta.lbry.tv](https://beta.lbry.tv) view without saving today.

+2. Rewards are completely optional, you can use LBRY without them.
+You'll need to acquire LBC to publish, but viewing is free.

+3. There is no way in the app to edit your channel page yet, coming soon!

 ### What is the purpose of having my email connected to LBRY?
 Emails are collected to authenticate and [uniquely identify](/faq/identity-requirements) users so that they can be eligible for [LBRY Rewards](#rewards), sync subscription data and to stay up to date on the latest LBRY happenings.
 No other data is stored with your email login.
 All other data, including your [wallet](#wallet), [downloads](#data) and published content are stored locally on your computer.
 You can find your connected email by going to Settings (gear icon in the top right) > Help > Connected email.